-Trolleybuses in Wellington were part of the Wellington public transport system from 1924 until 1932 and again from 1949 until 2017.
-It was the last trolleybus system operating commercially in Oceania and the last major system operating in a country where driving is on the left side of the road.
+Trolleybuses in Wellington were part of the city's public transport system from 1924 until 1932 and again from 1949 until 2017.
+It was the last trolleybus system operating commercially in Oceania and the last major system in a country where driving is on the left side of the road.

-After Wellington 82 finished work in its home town, it was transpoted by container ship to the Trolleybus Museum at Sandtoft in 2012.
-After being transported half-way round the globe for the second time in its life it was sent to the Thamesdown Transport Company's works near Swindon for Restoration.
-Unfortunately, part way through the project, the work was terminated due to a change of business policy by the company.
+After being withdrawn from service 82 was stored at the Foxton trolleybus museum in New Zealand until donated to the Trolleybus Museum at Sandtoft in 2012.
+After being transported half-way round the globe for the second time in its life it was sent to the Thamesdown Transport Company's works in Swindon for restoration.
+Unfortunately, part way through the work was terminated due to a change of business policy by the company.
 82 then travelled north and the work was completed by First South Yorkshire's Rotherham Depot.

-It is now a regular runner at the Museum and like many of our overseas vehicles is very popular with the public.
+82 is now a regular runner at the Museum and like many of our overseas vehicles is very popular with the public.